 Chesapeake Children's Chorus

 The Chesapeake Children’s Chorus is founded with a vision of uniting Southern Maryland youth through singing.
 Operating as the children’s branch of the local adult choir St. Maries Musica, CCC is an auditioned vocal ensemble that meets weekly to provide musically-interested students with a unique choral education.
-Admission is open for youth entering grades 2 - 9 in the Tri-County Area.
+Admission is open for youth age 8 and up in the Tri-County Area.

 Contact us at firstname.lastname@example.org for more information!